 Yes, Monero’s privacy feature set is widely considered to be the benchmark within cryptocurrency.
-All transactions and account balances are fully anonymous including the sender, receiver and the amount.
+All transactions and account balances are fully private including the sender, receiver and the amount.
 Privacy in Haven is by default, meaning there is no way to accidentally make a transparent transaction.
 Further details can be found on the Haven Whitepaper.

 Why does Haven need privacy?

 Like any other account there will be sensitive information that a user may not to be publicly available.
 This is especially true for personal financial data that, if stolen, can be used by unscrupulous parties to potentially steal those funds.
 The privacy features of Haven make that much less likely to happen.

 Although Haven transactions are private it should not be used for illicit or illegal purposes that violate a user’s local or national laws.

 Haven (and xUSD) are available to buy from a number of crypto exchanges or as it is a PoW currency it can also be obtained by mining.
 The current list of exchanges and mining pools can be found on our website.

 How can I store and convert to different xAssets?